SLIB53/project-preconfiguration-iac-recipe/README.md

 ## Setup

-This guide will begin from a local backend of Terraform, and then migrate to a remote backend (GCS).
+This guide will begin from a local backend for Terraform, and then migrate to a remote backend (GCS).

 For each environment, follow through to the end of remote backend migration in order to:

 - avoid conflating environments
-- to ensure that setup is possible in lower environments before attempting setup in the highest environment
+- ensure that setup is possible in lower environments before attempting setup in higher environments

 <sub>Note: workspaces are not used since all workspaces would be migrated to
 remote backend.</sub>